App-Analysis/scala-appanalyzer/README.md

 Then import the sql schema provided under ```resources/schema.sql```.

+### Installing/Running scala-appanalzyer

+1. go into the git folder on the same level where the `build.sbt` resides
+2. `sbt package`
+3. `mv example.config.json config.json`

 ### For physical devices

 It is recommended to set a static IP for the proxy machine as well as the phone.